Graph Convolutions Enrich the Self-Attention in Transformers!: Background Related Work

 Surprisingly, an oversmoothing-like phenomenon is also observed in Transformers~\citep{wang2022anti,shi2022revisiting}.
 Unlike CNNs, Transformers can not benefit from simply deepening layers after a certain depth.
 Earlier studies hypothesize that this may be due to issues such as the attention or feature collapse or due to uniformity among patches or tokens~\citep{zhou2021deepvit,gong2021vision,yan2022addressing}. \citet{dong2021attention} also point out that the output of a pure Transformer, i.e., an attention mechanism without skip connections or MLPs, tends to converge to a rank-1 matrix~\citep{dong2021attention}.
 This analysis is followed by~\citep{noci2022rank}, which suggests that rank collapses incur vanishing gradients of attention queries and keys.

-In this context, the self-attention acts as a low-pass filter, since the self attention calculates the weighted average of the value vectors of tokens. \citet[Theorem 1]{wang2022anti} also reveal that the self-attention is a low-pass filter, continuously reducing high-frequency information.
+In this context, the self-attention acts as a low-pass filter, since the self-attention calculates the weighted average of the value vectors of tokens. \citet[Theorem 1]{wang2022anti} also reveal that the self-attention is a low-pass filter, continuously reducing high-frequency information.
 This nature contributes to the oversmoothing phenomenon as unique high-frequency features are lost in deeper layers of the network, further worsening the uniformity of token representations.
 Therefore, we extend the term ``oversmoothing'' to describe the degeneration challenge observed in Transformers.

-There have been proposed many empirical countermeasures for Vision Transformer (ViT), such as patch diversification~\citep{zhou2021refiner,gong2021vision}, rank collapse alleviation~\citep{zhou2021deepvit,zhang2021ortho}, and training stabilization~\citep{touvron2021deit,zhai2023entropy}.
+There have been proposed many empirical countermeasures for ViT, such as patch diversification~\citep{zhou2021refiner,gong2021vision}, rank collapse alleviation~\citep{zhou2021deepvit,zhang2021ortho}, and training stabilization~\citep{touvron2021deit,zhai2023entropy}.
 Similar alleviating methods have been also proposed in the field of NLP, such as unsupervised learning~\citep{chen2023alleviating}, and resolve the oversmoothing and the token uniformity (or information diffusion) problems~\citep{dong2021attention,yan2022addressing}.
-There are studies on utilizing high frequency information via frequency domain analyses~\citep{wang2022anti,bai2022hat}, but they are not designed on top of graph filtering perspectives.
-This paper addresses the oversmoothing problem with graph filters since the self-attention mechanism is a basic graph filtering operation as seen in the previous subsection.
+There are studies on utilizing high frequency information via frequency domain analyses~\citep{wang2022anti,bai2022hat}, but they are not designed on top of graph filtering perspectives. \citet{dovonon2024setting} find that Transformers are not inherently low-pass filters, but oversmoothing depends on the eigenspectrum of the self-attention layers.
+They propose a reparametrization of the Transformer weights, ensuring that oversmoothinng does not occur.